Dealing with dog poop may be one of the more unpleasant parts of being a dog owner.

 Simple things like reducing your pup’s stress levels and making sure their food is contamination-free may help prevent mucus appearing in their stools.
 You might want to also look at a hypoallergenic dog food option.

-Final Thoughts on Healthy Dog Poop
+Final Thoughts on Unhealthy and Healthy Dog Poop

 Now you’ve had the full scoop on healthy dog poop it’s time to summarise the important points: